wearefuturegov/scout-x/README.md

 npm run dev
 ```

-After install, it will attempt to grab the latest version of the taxonomy tree from the API.
+Before building, it will attempt to grab the latest version of the collection, category and SEND needs filters if there's an appropriate datasource available.

 It'll be on **localhost:3000**.